Here in my Coalcracker Kitchen, the temperatures are climbing as we head into summer. Heat and humidity make doing the simplest of tasks miserable.

 So, I turn to my trusty file of never-fail recipes passed down to me from my Mom who spent many a day in a hot coal region home’s kitchen, with only a small fan located on the top of “the ice box” (refrigerator) blowing in her direction.
-The weather and heat in my kitchen today vividly brings that scene to mind; the clouds threaten to turn into a downpour with thunder and lightening from every side, yet the weather teeters on the very edge of granting a little relief, not yet ready to give you a reprieve from the oppressive heat and humidity even if only for a fleeting few minutes as the rain pours down and the wind kicks up.
+Summer weather and heat in my kitchen vividly bring that scene to mind; the clouds threaten to turn into a downpour with thunder and lightening from every side, yet the weather teeters on the very edge of granting a little relief, not yet ready to give you a reprieve from the oppressive heat and humidity even if only for a fleeting few minutes as the rain pours down and the wind kicks up.

 Mom and I would sit at the old chrome and vinyl kitchen table set and discuss if it was the kind of day you should start to cook something or not for fear of losing electricity in the midst of making dinner.
 More often than not, we would decide to surge ahead with plans and spring into action, me gathering ingredients, Mom scooping up utensils, bowls, and pans.